OpenBB-finance/OpenBB/website/content/sdk/reference/economy/futures.md

 ---
 title: futures
-description: This page provides information on how to retrieve and manipulate futures data using the OpenBB economy function.
+description: "This page provides information on how to retrieve and manipulate futures" data using the OpenBB economy function.
 It includes examples and descriptions for parameters such as data source and future type.
 keywords: